patclanett/patclanett/README.md

-My name's Tommy!
-I'm a self-taught developer focusing on Clojure and Clojurescript!
-Looking to make open-source contributions!
-Find me on twitter @patclanett!
+I'm a functional programmer with a passion for writing clean, efficient code.
+I specialize in Clojure and strive to create software with strong functional principles.
+I'm always looking for new ways to improve my skills, and I'm excited to contribute to open source projects!